 4 – Roman Theater

-Lisbon’s history is so rich that it allows us to travel through different periods.
-We’ve already talked about the Moorish presence, but now it’s time to highlight the time of the Romans.
+Lisbon’s history is so rich that it allows us to travel through various periods.
+We’ve already talked about the Moorish presence, but now it’s time to highlight the Roman era.

-Located in the historic area, the Roman Theater was built during the time of Emperor Augustus, in the 19th century.
-I, having been remodeled during the time of Nero, in the year 57 AD. (after Christ).
+Located in the historic area, the Roman Theatre was built during the time of Emperor Augustus, in the 1st century, and was remodeled during the time of Nero, in 57 AD (after Christ).

 Address: Rua de São Mamede 3A (Praça de Espanha)